GibsonRuitiari/Weather-Tool/README.md

     Go to your terminal switch to the folder containing the repo specifically the main.py.
     Connect to the internet
     In your terminal type $ python3 main.py
-    If you want to use another location, in your terminal type $ python3 main.py --location your-location eg python3 main.py --location london

 Issues, Contributions

 The tool is far from perfect so for any issues or contributions just ping me at: gibsonruitiari@gmail.com < >